 Data platforms typically offer robust security features to protect your data.
 They ensure that data is securely stored, processed, and accessed, helping you comply with regulatory requirements and protect sensitive information from unauthorized access.

-Important Features of Big Data Platforms
+Important Features of a Big Data Platform

 Scalability